minetest-LOTR/Lord-of-the-Test/README.txt

--This is a game for Minetest that will add Lord Of the Rings like elements into the game, this is still an alpha version meaning that it is going to be updated regularly and further stuff will be added in the future releases & definitely there will be some bugs.
+-This is a game for Minetest that will add Lord Of the Rings like elements into the game.
+It is currently in beta form which means that the main features are completed, however there will be some bugs here and there so please report them.
+This game will be updated every month and during some festivals (aka special releases) during which further stuff will be added in.
 -Licence:
 CC BY-SA 3.0
 -----------------------------------------------------------------------------------------------
--(Version 0.1.6) (Anniversary Update)
+-(Version Beta 0.1.7) (Easter Update)
 -Changelog
-Swords have wear added when attacking mobs
-Changes in mobs armor
-Wild melon and wild barley now spawn
-Farming Plants now also spawn in Forest
-Armor Drop into bones if you died
-Anniversary Cake Added (Anniversary Update)
+Bunnies Added (Easter Update)
-Special Anniversary Tool Added (Anniversary Update) Party Armor Added (Anniversary Update)
-LOTT Anniversary Temple Added (Anniversary Update)
+Easter Eggs Added (Easter Update)
+-- No Official Long-Term Stuff Added --
 -----------------------------------------------------------------------------------------------
 Developers/ Helpers:
 fishyWET(Primary Developer)